JamieScanlon/SwiftAgentKit/docs/A2A.md

 - **A2AClient**: Connects to and communicates with A2A servers
 - **A2AServer**: Creates an A2A-compliant server that other agents can connect to
 - **A2AConfig**: Configuration for A2A servers and boot calls
-- **AgentAdapter**: Protocol for implementing custom agent behavior
+- **AgentAdapter**: Protocol for implementing custom agent behavior.
+Handlers now receive an existing `A2ATask` and write updates (status and `artifacts`) to the shared `TaskStore` instead of returning a response directly.

 ## Example: Loading A2A Config and Using A2AManager